 Curb youth tobacco use by cracking down on illegal sales

-Research shows that nearly 80 percent of all smokers begin by age 18 – even though it is illegal to sell tobacco to minors.1
+Research shows that nearly 90 percent of all people who smoke daily begin by age 18 – even though it is illegal to sell tobacco to minors.1

 How does this happen?

-Shockingly, a survey of Colorado public school students found that 68 percent of youth who attempted to buy tobacco were successful.2 In addition, 57 percent of Colorado high school students reported that tobacco is easy or very easy to get.2 Young people who perceive tobacco as easy to get are more likely to become tobacco users.3
+Shockingly, a survey of Colorado public school students found that 73 percent of Colorado youth who attempted to buy tobacco or vaping products in a store weren’t refused because of their age.2 In addition, 52 percent of Colorado high school students reported that tobacco vape products would be easy or very easy to get.2 Studies show that young people who perceive tobacco as easy to get are more likely to become tobacco users.3

 A great way to reduce tobacco’s deadly toll is to stop kids from ever starting to use it.
 A tobacco retailer licensing policy in your community is a big step in the right direction.